 - 1. Provide a description of Targeted Population in terms of demographics.
 In your description, include how this population will reflect the racial and ethnic composition of the school system in which it is located.
 Describe the rationale for selecting the location and student body. - a.
 Demographics: Any child qualified under the laws of the State of North Carolina for admission to a public school will be qualified for admission to the School.
 Notwithstanding, the Board of Directors of the School ("the Board") is specifically committed to establishing a dropout prevention and recovery program.
 Our focus is to address the unique needs of these at-risk students.
-Students who will enroll in the program will likely have the following characteristics: average age of 17-18 years old with 12 or fewer previously earned high school credits; reading at or below the 8th grade level; two to three years behind his/her 9th grade cohort; performing at the lowest 2 levels on standardized tests; and in need of special services.
-We estimate that 10-20% of our students will need special education and related services or other accommodations, that 12-20% will be English Language Learners, and that 8-12% will be parenting, pregnant, or caring for other children. - b.
-Reflecting the Local Population: Although the exact location of the School has not been determined, the School will likely be located in central Wake County (see map in Appendix A), an area with low median annual household income (less than \$45,000 per year) and a recent history of high dropout rates.
-We anticipate that over 85% of students will live within a 5- c.
+Students who will enroll in the program will likely have the following characteristics: average age of 17-18 years old; 12 or fewer previously-earned high school credits; reading at or below the 8th grade level; two to three years behind his/her 9th grade cohort; performing at the lowest 2 levels on standardized tests; and in need of special services.
+We estimate that 10-20% of our students will need special education and related services or other accommodations, that 12-20% will be English Language Learners, and that 8-12% will be parenting, pregnant, or caring for other children.

+- b.
+Reflecting the Local Population: Although the exact location of the School has not been determined, the School will likely be located in central Gaston County (see map in Appendix A), an area with low median annual household income (less than \$45,000 per year) and a recent history of high dropout rates.
+We anticipate that over 85% of students will live within a 5-8 mile radius of the proposed School and a current Gaston County public high school.
+As a result, the School's population will reflect the local ethnic and racial mix of the community being served. - c.
 Rationale: The high school dropout crisis has been well documented in our nation's largest cities by numerous researchers.
 Diplomas Count 2014 projected that three-quarters of a million students from the 2012 high school class would not graduate with a diploma.
 North Carolina faces similar challenges.
 Approximately 37,000 students did not graduate with their 9th grade peers (dropped out or did not achieve a 4 year graduation rate) in the Classes of 2013 and 2014.
 Twenty-five percent (112 of 450) of high schools had 4 year graduation rates of less than 80% in school year 2013-14.
 26,418 high school students repeated a grade in school year 2012-13, a key indicator of whether students will graduate with their peers.